labvisio/is-msgs/README.md

 ./build.sh # to build library
 ```
 ##### CONAN PACKAGE
-A conan artifact is available in our [bintray repository](https://bintray.com/labviros/is/is-msgs%3Ais).
+A conan artifact is available in our lab.  **Contact the maintainers to gain access to download from our conan server.
+It's not public for everyone.**

 ##### USAGE